r-portas/coms3000/lecture_notes/week5.md

 - `I(X) * P(X)`

 ## Shannon's Measure of Information
-- The above can be simpified into a single equation:
+- The above can be simplified into a single equation:
 ![Shannon Equation](resources/shannon_equation.png)
 \
 - Shannon Information (Entropy) is the _weighted_ average of Hartley Information